jwds1978/jwds1978.github.io/index.md

 >
 > At this point in my life, I'm considering doing more open-source work than I have in years past.
 However, with that said, I do still need to eat and stuff as well though.
 >
 > Anyhow, this Web site is far from complete.
-I'm only just getting started on it.
-It will, more than likely, go through many iterations yet.
+I'm only just getting started on it&hellip; It will, more than likely, go through many iterations yet.

 * <a href="http://go.forces.army/Cryptopay" target="_blank" title="Cryptopay">Cryptopay</a>
   * Spend bitcoins with a Visa Debit card.
 Get a bitcoin debit card with a 25% discount!